GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>Opted for Public Display or opted out of it.
 <br>v1 or v2: Returns noPublicDisplayFlag.
 <br>v3: Returns publicDisplayFlag.
-<br>Applicable to both SAM and non-SAM registrants.
+<br>Applicable to the entities that are registered or not registered/ID Assigned.
-<br><br>NOTE: A Fed System Account with the Non-SAM NPDY Role is required to access NPDY non-SAM registrants.</td>
+<br><br>NOTE: A Fed System Account with the Non-SAM NPDY Role is required to access NPDY entities that are not registered/ID Assigned.</td>
 <td>v1<br>v2<br>v3</td>
 </tr>